iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 The LTV ratio assesses whether the protocol is adequately collateralized to avoid default at all times.
 The LTV is computed as the ratio of the deposit value to the loan amount.
 The protocol maintained a healthy ratio of around 30% until the price crash on May 19th, the LTV ratio dropped to 14%.
 As the price volatility has subsided, the LTV ratio has risen, indicating a significant increase in the risk appetite of the borrowers.

-In addition, the number of addresses engaging with the Anchor protocol has increased by 2X.
+In addition, the number of addresses engaging with the Anchor protocol has increased in the last 30 days.

 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiMjhjYWFiOTktMDBlYi00NDA5LWE4NTEtNmM2ZGE1ZDViMGE4IiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>